SurveyMonkey is the survey market’s big boy. It’s a global leader that claims to have over 20 million answers daily. That’s huge.

 But can an online survey tool that was created in the last millennium really serve the needs of an ever-evolving market?

 There’s no doubt that some of the updates they’ve released in the last 24 months including SurveyMonkey Genius (a tool that makes it easier to get your account setup) help bring it into the 21st century.
+Additionally, for a premium, you can purchase a SurveyMonkey audience which will allow you to send your survey out to a wider network.

 Problems you might run into with SurveyMonkey